-- STEP 1: Put 3 drops in each nostril. - STEP 2: Blow each nostril out while closing off the other nostril.
-Then, do the other side. - STEP 3: Repeat nose drops and blowing until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose. - Saline nose drops or spray can be bought in any drugstore.
-No prescription is needed. - Saline nose drops can also be made at home.
+- STEP 1: Put 3 drops in each nostril. - STEP 2: Blow each nostril out while closing off the other nostril. - STEP 3: Repeat nose drops and blowing until the discharge is clear. - How often: Do nasal saline when your child can't breathe through the nose. - Saline nose drops or spray can be bought in any drugstore.
+No prescription is needed.

+• Saline nose drops can also be made at home.
 Use 1/2 teaspoon (2 ml) of table salt.
-Stir the salt into 1 cup (8 ounces or 240 ml) of water.
-You must use bottled or boiled water for this purpose. - Reason for nose drops: Blowing alone can't remove dried or sticky mucus.
+Stir the salt into 1 cup (8 ounces or 240 ml) of clean water.
+You must use bottled or boiled water for this purpose.

-• Other option: use a warm shower to loosen mucus.
-Breathe in the moist air, then blow each nostril.
+- Reason for nose drops: Blowing alone can't remove dried or sticky mucus. - Other option.
+Use a warm shower to loosen mucus.
+Breathe in moist air, then blow each nostril.